OROWSHI

 Context

-The offshore wind industry targets areas currently exposed to tropical cyclones, like in Asia Pacific or French tropical territories.
-Other regions of interest, like East Coast of the United States and Hawaii, are also currently exposed to tropical cyclones but may become more affected due to climate change effects.
-Because they are generally rare events, the definition of the extreme wind value is generally based on Monte-Carlo type approaches which provide reliable statistics.
+The industry tare targeting areas that are currently highly exposed to tropical cyclones (Asia-Pacific, French overseas territories) or that could become ore exposed due to climate change.
+Because they are rare events, the definition of the extreme wind value is based on Monte-Carlo type approaches which provide reliable statistics.
 Meanwhile, the standard recommendation regarding extreme wave relies on the classical long term extrapolation method, based on a sample of wave observations or model output, commonly used for mid-latitude conditions.
-This leads to inconsistencies in the definition of the 25-year meteocean conditions to be considered for the ultimate state design of offshore wind turbines.
+This leads to inconsistencies in the definition of the 25-year metocean conditions to be considered for the design of offshore wind turbines.

 Objective

-To better characterise extreme wind and waves during tropical cyclones to optimise the design of offshore wind turbines exposed to hurricane risks
+To define a consistent method to assess the joint extreme wind and waves extreme statistics to optimise the design of offshore wind turbines exposed to tropical cyclones

-- Creation of a database of existing information on winds and waves associated with tropical cyclones
+- Creation of a database of existing observations on winds and waves associated with tropical cyclones

 Resources